-This is the third module of the project.
+In the third module of the project.
 Within this module, the Cloud Server is able to log in.
 Upon successful login, it will have access to all information pertaining to data owners.
 The Cloud Server can also view the information of all users.
-Additionally, it has the capability to access all stored data files. as shown in Fig. 1
+Additionally, it has the capability to access all stored data files. as shown in fig no1